viralp1981/MYJOB/README.md

 # MYJOB
 Project-AV

-This is the project worj share with offshare team.
+This project work share with offshare team.